-We value communication with Those Charged With Governance as a two way feedback process at the heart of our client service commitment.
-ISA (UK) 260 Communication with Those Charged with Governance and ISA (UK) 265 Communicating Deficiencies In Internal Control To Those Charged With Governance And Management specifically require us to communicate a number of points with you.
+We value communication with Those Charged With Governance, as a two-way feedback process is at the heart of our client service commitment.
+The Code of Audit Practice as well as ISA (UK) 260 Communication with Those Charged with Governance and ISA (UK) 265 Communicating Deficiencies In Internal Control To Those Charged With Governance And Management specifically require us to communicate a number of matters with you.
+We meet these requirements, principally, through presenting the following documents to you: